Mountain View station (NJ Transit): Station layout and services

-The station has one high-level side platform for the lone revenue service track.
+The station has one low-level side platform for the lone revenue service track.
 Mountain View is accessible for handicapped persons under the Americans with Disabilities Act of 1990.
 Bike lockers and a ticket vending machine are available.

 Mountain View station has a large station complex, consisting of four parking lots maintained by New Jersey Transit totaling up to 389 parking spaces, eight of which are handicap-accessible.
 The first of these lots is the main station lot, which has 228 parking spaces on Erie Avenue.
 All eight handicap spaces are located in that lot.
 The second lot has seventeen spaces located at Williams Street and Greenwood Avenue.
 A third lot is also located on this block, consisting of 26 spaces.
-A fourth and final parking lot is present on Greenwood Avenue near New Jersey Route 23, which makes up the final 118 spaces.
+A fourth and final parking lot is present on Greenwood Avenue near Route 23, which makes up the final 118 spaces.
 There is no parking fee for any of the four lots.
-The station receives bus service from one line, the No. 871, which was one of the Morris County Metro lines.
+The station receives bus service from the 871 route, which was one of the Morris County Metro lines.

 No weekend service is provided to Mountain View, as Montclair-Boonton Line weekend service ends at Bay Street station in Montclair.
 However, the six special holiday trains that run to Lake Hopatcong station do stop at Mountain View.